MostafaSayedAhmed/GamePlatform/README.md

   - Press the "W" key to make the character jump.
   - Avoid colliding with obstacles to keep the game going.
 - **Future Feature**
-  - Introduce power ups
+  - Introduce power ups.
-  - fix bugs and visuals
+  - Include multiple levels with increasing difficulty.
+  - Add collectible items (e.g., coins) to make the game more engaging.

 ---